vtt-scp/arrowhead-setup/README.md

 # arrowhead-setup <!-- omit in toc -->
 This project is derived and expanded from scripts and docker-compose found in [Arrowhead framework core project](https://github.com/eclipse-arrowhead/core-java-spring).

-- Setup Arrowhead Framework core systems utilizing Docker and Docker-compose.
+- Setup Arrowhead core services utilizing containers and `docker-compose.yml`
-- Create PKCS #12 certificates and unpack them for clients.
+- Generate certificates for secured Arrowhead communication
+- `Makefile` for quick configuration of the container network and certificates for Arrowhead services

+Arrowhead services included (more can be easily added):
+- Service registry
+- Authorization
+- Orchestrator
+- Certificate authority
+- Gatekeeper
+- Gateway
+- Eventhandler

 ## Table of Contents <!-- omit in toc -->
 - [Requirements](#requirements)